lawyiu/2D-robot-simulator/README.md

     R - Restart the simulation.
     L - Load new code without restarting the simulation.
     Spacebar - Pause the simulation.
+    Arrow Keys / left mouse button - Pan the camera around.
+    Mouse wheel - Zoom in or out.

 ## What's working
   * Serial printing